🔄

 Safety First: How to Prevent Slips and Falls on Portable Ramps

-While ramps are designed to make life easier, a poorly maintained or incorrectly installed ramp can quickly become a hazard.
-Slips, trips, and falls are common but entirely preventable.
+While ramps are designed to facilitate access, an incorrectly installed or neglected ramp can quickly become a significant hazard.
+Slips, trips, and falls are the leading causes of injury in home accessibility, yet they are entirely preventable.
 In this guide, we explore how to choose the right equipment, secure it properly, and maintain it for a safe journey every time.

 1. The Foundation of Safety: Traction Surfaces

 When selecting a disabled ramp, the surface material is the most critical factor in preventing accidents.
-Modern aluminum wheelchair ramps offer specialized surfaces designed for maximum grip, outperforming traditional wooden ramps that can rot or become slick.
+Modern aluminum wheelchair ramps offer specialized surfaces designed for maximum grip, significantly outperforming traditional wooden ramps which can rot, splinter, or become dangerously slick when wet.

 Why Traction Matters